Esri/calcite-web/docs/source/documentation/javascript/_event-bus.md

 #### Filter Dropdown

-Many of the filter dropdown channels emit and listen for the following Options Object:
+Many of the filter dropdown channels emit and listen for the following options object:

 ```
 {